 Animatic from Ekonte - part 02

 Given the customized approach of individual-focused corrections, all students will improve their craft at the fastest possible speed.
-So, ideally, by the end of the year, students who started close to basic levels will be, if not ready to work on professional, anime-style projects, very close to starting roles.
+So, ideally, by the end of the 1-year worth program, students who started close to basic levels will be, if not ready to work on professional, anime-style projects, very close to starting roles.
 Students who started with more advanced knowledge will be able to join professional projects.

 These are some roles students could apply for after the program.